 As part of your business or other commercial dealings with the firm, we may collect or generate details about you.
-We may use this personal information to administer our relationship and maintain contractual relations, for accounting and tax purposes and to comply with our regulatory obligations.
+We may use this personal information to administer our relationship and maintain contractual relations, for the provision of legal services to our clients, for accounting and tax purposes and to comply with our regulatory obligations.

 Information Collected at our Premises